arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 ![Name Sans optical tricks](name_sans-optics.svg)

 As an extra note, the Subway mosaics can get away flaunting optical compensation to such a degree in part because they are large, and because they never really have that much text.
 In making Name Sans, I have found that the larger optical sizes can come closer to matching that stubborn approach, while smaller optical sizes work best if they introduce progressively more optical compensation.

-So, for example, the contrast given to vertical vs horizontal strokes is reduced in Display styles, but increased in Text styles.
-The circular letters are wider and more circular in Display styles.
+Letters which look circular at a large scale look overly-wide in smaller, longer texts.
+It might be that our eyes are just used to reading certain fonts, and it may be an effect of our eyes rapidly moving horizontally when we read.
+Either way, anything close to an actual circle will look oblong in running text, so Name Sans accounts for this.
+Display styles emphasize geometry at a large scale while Standard & Text styles attempt to look geometric-but-not-distractingly-so.

+Similarly, many of the optical conventions bucked by Name Sans Display are normalized a little bit in smaller optical sizes: the `S` and `B` become a bit more traditionally balanced, strokes gain a little bit more contrast, the `5` gets a bit of a slant, and so on.
+This makes Text sizes a little more familiar to read, while still keeping things lively.

 ![Name Sans optical tricks](name_sans-optical_sizing.svg)

-## A blend of engineering & art
+## Blending Rigidity & Fluidity

 Often times, the most striking feature of the Subway mosaics is how they seem to defy the physics you might expect of rectangular tiles.
 The way that letters will gracefully, fluidly curve sometimes seems like the makers were just showing off.
 (This is even more striking in the serif styles of lettering, but that is a topic for another project.)